-- Integrate a rich network of green infrastructure with a range of natural and amenity spaces and places for play and informal recreation whilst retaining and enhancing natural features for biodiversity net gain. - Utilise and expand on the extensive network of Public Rights of Way and connections, to create a movement network that facilitates healthy and active lifestyles with walking and cycling routes and attractive streets and spaces.
+- Integrate a rich network of green infrastructure with a range of natural and amenity spaces and places for play and informal recreation whilst retaining and enhancing natural features for biodiversity net gain. - Utilise, expand and connect to the extensive network of Public Rights of Way and existing Sustrans routes, to create a movement network that facilitates healthy and active lifestyles with walking and cycling routes and attractive streets and spaces.
 An improved underpass from the Dog and Partridge pub will provide direct access to the new neighbourhood centre and primary school.
-The existing network of bridleways will also be enhanced with east west connections. - Address the current lack of local facilities with a mixed use neighbourhood centre that is convenient to access by walking and cycling and capable of offering local shopping, community facilities, healthcare, and employment space, co-located with a new primary school, early years and nursery. - Accommodate bus services, together with new bus stops to ensure good sustainable connections from Great Leighs to Chelmsford and Braintree. - Create a diverse and attractive residential offer that is responsive to the housing market and housing need with market and affordable housing, and accommodation for a variety of life stages including elderly accommodation and care.
+The existing network of bridleways will also be enhanced with east west connections. - Address the current lack of local facilities with a mixed use neighbourhood centre that is convenient to access by walking and cycling and capable of offering local shopping, community facilities, healthcare, employment space, and micro-mobility hub, co-located with a new primary school, early years and nursery. - Accommodate bus services, together with new bus stops to ensure good sustainable connections from Great Leighs towards Chelmsford and Great Notley / Braintree. - Create a diverse and attractive residential offer that is responsive to the housing market and housing need with market and affordable housing, and accommodation for a variety of life stages including elderly accommodation and care.
 The offer also seeks to provide opportunities for self-build and custom build housing and a location for Travelling Showpeople.

-- Respond to the vernacular of the village and surrounding hamlets to convey an overall character that will add to the creation of a cohesive settlement, whilst allowing the new community to be of its time. - Optimise the environmental performance of new development to create a comfortable micro-climate and sustainable drainage networks in addition to adherence to up to date standards for energy and water consumption.
+- Respond to the vernacular of the village and surrounding hamlets to convey an overall character that will add to the creation of a cohesive settlement, whilst allowing the new community to be of its time. - Optimise the environmental performance of new development to create a comfortable micro-climate and sustainable drainage networks in addition to adherence to up to date standards for energy and water consumption. - CIL/S106 Any further improvements to local or strategic infrastructure which are deemed necessary to mitigate the effects of the masterplan will be determined through discussions at planning application stage.
+Where funding is required for off-site improvements, this will be secured via the Community Infrastructure Levy or S106 obligations in the usual manner.

-CONTEXT & SITE ANALYSIS
+03. CONTEXT & SITE ANALYSIS